MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 Specifies the name of the PowerShell host program that the module requires.
 Enter the name of the host program, such as PowerShell ISE Host or ConsoleHost.
 Wildcards aren't permitted.

-To find the name of a host program, in the program, type `$Host.Name`.
+The name of a host program is stored in `$Host.Name`.

 ```yaml
 Type: System.String